 I came across “Mr. Rude Principal man” while I was teaching English and Theater to a group of underprivileged girls in Bhaktapur, Nepal.

-At the time of the name-calling incident, Clinton, a talented painter living in Los Angeles, was transforming the front of the four-room school from a dilapidated wall full of political graffiti into one of the most beautiful buildings in the village.
+At the time of the name-calling incident, Clinton, a talented painter living in Los Angeles, was transforming the front of the four-room school from an old wall full of political graffiti into one of the most beautiful buildings in the village.

 Ramesh offered to visit with a local paint store owner who would cut us a deal and asked that my friend Patty and I accompany him on his motorcycle so that we could carry the paint cans back while he maneuvered the bike down Bhaktapur's small alleyways.

 When Patty and I returned to the school site with fresh paint, the school Principal came outside to greet us and struck up a conversation with Ramesh.

 I am very impressed I didn't punch him in the face once Ramesh translated why they were laughing so hard.

 Children regularly appear at least two years younger in size than their actual age, simply because they don't have the resources to grow healthy bodies.

 We had grown accustomed to obsessing over our thighs and flabby arms and enjoyed being out of America where indulgence is stuffed in our face just as often as images of too-thin models.

-But in Nepal, without a car to sit in, unnecessarily large meals served to us at restaurants, or unhealthy food in general we both slimmed down at a rapid pace.
-We dubbed this change ” The Nepal Diet.”?
+But in Nepal, without a car to sit in, unnecessarily large meals served to us at restaurants or unhealthy food, in general, we both slimmed down at a rapid pace.
+We dubbed this change, “The Nepal Diet.”

-After being called “fat,”? the weight loss suddenly seemed like less of an accomplishment.
+After being called “fat,” the weight loss suddenly seemed like less of an accomplishment.
 To the people of Bhaktapur, being fat meant we looked healthy.

-Every day that we “fat girls”? showed up with Clinton to the disheveled school to paint, the skinny children of Bhaktapur gawked at us, practiced their English, and sought positive reinforcement.
+Every day that we “fat girls” showed up with Clinton to the disheveled school to paint, the skinny children of Bhaktapur gawked at us, practiced their English, and sought positive reinforcement.